Characterizing quantum synchronization in the van der Pol oscillator via tomogram and photon correlation: Acknowledgments

 \section{Acknowledgments}

+K. A. thankfully acknowledges the hospitality of IMSc for his visit to complete this work.
 M. R. thank the financial support provided for this research by the DST Anusandhan National Research Foundation, Government of India, through the State University Research Excellence scheme, with reference number SUR/2022/003354.
 K. M. A. acknowledges the financial support from the Department of Science and Technology (DST), Government of India, through the INSPIRE Fellowship with reference number DST/INSPIRE/03/2025/000257 [IF240166].